Approach to the Patient With a Sleep or Wakefulness Disorder

 Increased obstruction of uvula and soft palate by the tongue

 The chest should be examined for expiratory wheezes and kyphoscoliosis.
-Signs of right ventricular failure should be noted.
+Signs of right ventricular failure, including lower-extremity edema, should be noted.
 A thorough neurologic examination should be done.

 The following findings are of particular concern: